To guru, or not to guru? That is the question

 What has happened to gurus since those heady days?
 There have certainly been many extensions and refinements of the ideas of truly great thinkers: like a computer program, new strings of code have been added, but they are extrapolations rather than innovations.

 For thinking systemically about our world, the ground seems largely to have been ceded to political economists, who don’t often translate their fascinating analysis into cogent lessons for business.
-Increasingly, innovative ideas come from technophiles (digitization, AI, bitcoin) which, while impressive and world-altering, are not general management theories.
+Increasingly, innovative ideas come from technophiles (digitization, AI, Bitcoin Exchange) which, while impressive and world-altering, are not general management theories.
 They will change all our lives, but there is no neat theory on the exact impact on business, just lots of speculation.
 It’s up to managers to work out how to apply these innovations to business, helped along by consultants.

 The second big change has been the advent of the internet.
 Rather than living inside the heads of a handful of gifted individuals, ideas are searchable and readily available.
 Similar to modern supply chains, ideas are hard to track: it’s tricky to understand who started a trend of thought, or who it belongs to.
 Ideas belong to us all.
 The world of TED Talks is full of great ideas from thousands of people.